mtlynch/weeks.mtlynch.io/content/weeks/2025-08-01/index.md

 ## Misc

-- Replaced a fire alarm that started going off on false positives.
+- Replaced a home fire alarm that started going off on false positives.